BrianLoveGa/weather-vanilla-js/README.md

 los angeles,ca,us
 Raliegh,nc,us

-and press enter or forecast me button.

-So upon adding a button it has a kind of auto try when you are typing so it will fetch as you type.

-Nothing like turning a bug into a feature.
+then press forecast me button for f or weather now govenor for c weather info.

 Enjoy the day regardless of the weather.